fluxcd/flux/site/fluxctl.md

 ## Turning on Automation

-Automation can be easily controlled from within
-[Weave Cloud](https://cloud.weave.works) by selecting the "Automate" button when inspecting a workload.
-But we can also do this from `fluxctl` with the `automate` subcommand.
+Automation can be easily controlled from `fluxctl` with the `automate` subcommand.

 ```sh